markfguerra/GLWallpaperService/readme-contribute.md

 Download the source code.
 You can do so using git or just a regular old download.

-For a direct download, [go here](https://github.com/markfguerra/GLWallpaperService/zipball/master).
+For a direct download, [go here](http://glwallpaperservice.com/downloads/releases/current/).
 Extract the zip into a sub folder.

-If you use github, please fork this code from their [web interface](https://github.com/markfguerra/GLWallpaperService)
+If you use github, please fork this code from their [web interface](https://github.com/GLWallpaperService/GLWallpaperService)

 Then you want to make a local clone of your github fork.
 Github will provide you with your own Url.
-My clone command looks like this:
+It should looks something like this:

-    git clone git@github.com:markfguerra/GLWallpaperService.git
+    git clone git@github.com:yournamehere/GLWallpaperService.git

 A new folder will be created automatically, called GLWallpaperService/ containing your source code.